tinoyao/tinoyao/README.md

 <h1 align="center">Hi 👋, I'm Clementino Alegre</h1>

-<h3 align="center">I am a 32-year-old Argentine who loves technology.
-I am currently focused on full stack web development, systems, AGILE methodologies, digital transformation and learning new technologies to exploit them.
+<h3 align="center">I am an Argentinian technology lover.
+Currently I'm focused on full stack web development, systems, AGILE methodologies, digital transformation and learning new technologies to exploit them.
 Programming caught my attention as a child but it was not until this year that I decided to study and discovered my passion for programming and i got a full stack web developer certification, i want to share with you my skills.
 Welcome!!!</h3>

 - 🌱 I’m currently learning **.NET, Solidity, java and PHP**